-Anxiety and A Biological Problem with the Brain
+Anxiety Disorder Is Caused By A Biological Problem With The Brain

 Up until a few short years ago, another commonly held myth was that anxiety disorder was caused by a biological problem with the brain.
 This myth came about because some doctors and mental health professionals suggested that MRI (Magnetic Resonance Imaging) and fMRI (functional Magnetic Resonance Imaging) scans showed abnormal brain patterns, which they speculated was an indication that the brain was causing problems with anxiety.